 Unfortunately, fires were burning across Alaska in 2019.
 Therefore, we decided against doing the Dalton as fires were burning in Livingood and the forecast was for rain and a muddy ride on the Dalton.
-Many of the gorgeous sights we saw in 2018 were obscured by smoke.
-After a rainy couple of days in Fairbanks changing tires we went on to Chena Hot Springs.
-More rain at Chena and because of the fires still burning across most of Alaska we changed our travel itinerary.
+Smoke obscured many of the gorgeous sights we had seen clearly in 2018.
+After a couple of days in Fairbanks changing tires we went on to Chena Hot Springs.
+However, the fires still burning across most of Alaska forced us to change our travel itinerary.

 The only place in Alaska reporting clear skies was Valdez and McCarthy.
 Therefore we headed in a south eastern direction on the Richardson Hwy.
 We enjoyed Thompson Pass, Worthington Glacier, beautiful waterfalls and some off-road riding to McCarthy and the Kennecott Mines and Glacier.